 The Graduate School of Arts and Sciences

-The Yale Graduate School of Arts and Sciences is one of fourteen schools composing Yale University and the only one that awards the degrees of Doctor of Philosophy, Master of Philosophy, Master of Arts, Master of Science, and Master of Advanced Study.
-The work of the Graduate School is carried on in the divisions of the Humanities, Social Sciences, and Biological and Physical Sciences.
-Fifty-six departments and programs offer courses of study leading to the Ph.D. degree.
-There are seventeen programs that terminate with the master’s degree.
+The Yale Graduate School of Arts and Sciences is one of fifteen schools composing Yale University and the only one that awards the degrees of Doctor of Philosophy, Master of Philosophy, Master of Arts, and Master of Science.
+The work of the Graduate School is carried on in the divisions of the Humanities, Social Sciences, Biological Sciences, and Physical Sciences and Engineering.
+Fifty-eight departments and programs offer courses of study leading to the Ph.D. degree.
+Eighteen departments and programs offer terminal master’s degrees.